Furnace Repair Checklist

 - Make sure the switch is set to “heat” instead of “off” or “cool.”

 - Make certain the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having a hard time overriding the program, set the temperature with the up/down arrows and using the “hold” button.
-This will cause the furnace to turn on if thermostat settings are an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees hotter than what the room temperature currently is.